 2015 AWARDS OF DISTINCTION

-The SCBA Board of Governors recently met and selected the 2015 Awards of Distinction recipients.
-These honorees will be recognized at the Awards of Distinction Dinner & Ceremony which will be held on Friday, January 30, 2015.
+SCBA presented the 2015 Awards of Distinction at the Dinner & Ceremony Friday, January 30, 2015 in Columbia.

 BROADCAST INSPECTION PROGRAM (ABIP)